DolphinCoder/PersonalWebsite/README.md

   - [x] Kelp forest watercolor
   - [x] Greenboard mural
   - [x] Lab notebook pics from Naturecultures portfolio

-### Troubleshooting/running to do list

-- [ ] Posters as images instead of pdfs
-- [ ] Add images of me to the homepage
-- [ ] Make nav bar have a button hover color
-- [ ] Make title "ELLA CROTTY" link to homepage WITHOUT UNDERLINING

 ### Publishing
 - [x] Buy a domain (ideas include: ellacrottyocean.com, ellacrottyscience.com)